charmbracelet/bubbletea/tutorials/commands/README.md

 ```

 And notice that we've defined two new `Msg` types.
 They can be any type, even
 an empty struct.
-We'll come back to them later later in our update function.
+We'll come back to them later in our update function.
 First, let's write our initialization function.

 ## The Initialization Method